sourcegraph/handbook/content/departments/product-engineering/process/new-user-experience.md

 From time to time, the Growth team will need to alter these user journeys to accommodate advances in product functionality.

-The scope of Growth's efforts should not extend the specifics of how to use individual product features.
+The scope of Growth's efforts should not extend the specifics of how to use individual product features, that would be up to the team that owns that feature.

 ### Cloud SaaS